 February is National Pet Dental Health Month.
 A dog’s dental cleaning is discounted during this month, so it is the best time to have your dog’s teeth cleaned.

-What is the Best Dog Toothbrush and Toothpaste?
+What Is The Best Dog Toothbrush and Toothpaste?

 Choose a toothbrush that is small and soft for your dog’s mouth.

-Doggie Dental Tip: Only use a toothpaste formulated for dogs.
+Note: Only use a toothpaste formulated for dogs.
 Human toothpaste can cause your pup to have an upset stomach when swallowed.

-Our Favorite Dental Cleaning Kit in our Doxie Home:
+Our Favorite Dog Dental Cleaning Kit:

 Posh Wag Dog Toothpaste and Toothbrush kit!
 We loved this kit of brushes and dog toothpaste because we have multiple dachshunds with different size mouths.